top of page

 Birr Festival of Music is thrilled to be part of Birr Vintage Week & Arts Festival 2025 with two special lunchtime concerts at St. Brendan's Church of Ireland this August.

-Dermot Dunne and Ariel Hernandez stop off in Birr on their national reunion tour while acclaimed organist Thomas Charles Marshall will also perform with one of the leaders of the Contempo Quartet, Bogan Sofei.
+Dermot Dunne and Ariel Hernandez stop off in Birr on their national reunion tour while acclaimed organist Thomas Charles Marshall will now perform with Francesco Giusti (counter tenor) and Nora O'Leary (baroque cello) who replace the previously billed Bogdan Sofei.

 These concerts are kindly supported by